 The quality of the outcome depends on the amount of sweat applied to the details.
 Most cars not originally equipped with a powerful ignition system won’t dependably feed one properly through the stock ignition circuit, for example, and the resultant voltage drop can make starting, driveability, and dependability problems; a power relay is an easy, cheap, and wise way to address this.
 Parts selection is important, too; the market is flooded with poor-quality trinkets and junk, from whole distributors down to individual components.
 Module mount location matters—it has to be well grounded, well heatsunk, out of any splash zone (that under-distributor mount plate is just right for V8s, but not for Slant-6s!), and reasonably close to the distributor.

 And it’s fine and necessary to have a distributor with a compatible trigger, but that’s not the whole scope of compatibility.
 HEI distributors are of very large diameter compared to others.
 That was done deliberately; a high-power spark is more likely to jump where it’s not supposed to, and a large-diameter cap means greater distance between where the spark is properly destined and where it’s not.
-One reason why Chrysler—despite their strong expertise and capability in electronics at the time—focused on durability of tune rather than high ignition power: that way they didn’t have to retool for larger distributors (which wouldn’t have fit some of their engines, anyhow).
+One reason why Chrysler—despite their strong expertise and capability in electronics at the time—focused on durability of tune rather than high ignition power: that way they didn’t have to retool for larger distributors, which wouldn’t have fit some of their engines, anyhow.
 An HEI retrofit on a non-GM car means living with the constraints of a small-diameter cap not really designed or intended for high-power sparks.
 And today’s best caps and rotors, as bought off the shelf, are markedly poorer than what used to be available; there’s scant money to be made in obsolete kinds of parts any more.
 Nevertheless, a top-notch cap, rotor, and plug wires are all very important for durable good performance and dependability in an HEI retrofit.
 Some do-it-yourself work will pay great dividends, as described at great (and tiresome, unless you care) length in threads like this one, which over the course of six pages identifies the issues, quantifies them, identifies theoretical fixes, and develops them to practicability.
 Never let it be said that auto hobbyists are lazy, unmotivated, or unimaginative!

 TBM3FAN’s account the other day of installing HEI on his ’73 Polara inspired this present article.
 He mentioned having read an HEI swap how-to article on another site; I wonder if it might’ve been mine—maybe or not; there are many.
 I’ve kept largely silent about OE systems other than Chrysler’s and GM’s, but everyone had one; Ford foisted eleventy-seven “no, no, wait, we promise this one will work!” versions of their Dura-Spark on hapless buyers, AMC bought bits and parts from here and there and called it BID (Breakerless Ignition Distributor), and so on and on.
-And aftermarket electronic ignition system retrofits are outside the scope of this article, except to say that an HEI retrofit is practically at least as good as most of them, as well as more dependable and less expensive.
+And aftermarket electronic ignition system retrofits are outside the scope of this article, except to say that an HEI retrofit is practically better than most of them, as well as more dependable and less expensive.

-Further reading: GM’s SAE technical paper on the development and deployment of HEI
+• GM’s SAE technical paper on the development and deployment of HEI